juharris/code-reviewer/README.md

 # Right click on the picture in the pop-up modal and "Copy image link".
 # The link should have "?id={ID}" in it.
 user_id: {your ID}

+# Stats
+# If enabled, the script can gather commenters statistics.
+# is_stats_enabled: true

 log_level: INFO